The Seal Club – Alan Warner, Irvine Welsh, John King

 In Warner’s Those Darker Sayings, a gang of Glaswegian nerds ride the mainline trains of northern England on a mission to feed the habit of their leader Slorach.
 Frustrated, cynical and a big disappointment to his family, Slorach is also a man of great intelligence and deep knowledge, a British Rail timetables call-centre guru who just happens to be addicted to gambling machines.
 And pubs.
 Welcome to the world of the quiz-machine casual.

-In Welsh’s Atrocity Exhibition, a terminally ill woman’s family gather in Edinburgh for her last Christmas, but everyone needs to be on their best behaviour, and that includes her son Frank, recently released from prison and trying to forge a new life as an artist.
+In Welsh’s The Providers, a terminally ill woman’s family gather in Edinburgh for her last Christmas, but everyone needs to be on their best behaviour, and that includes her son Frank, recently released from prison and trying to forge a new life as an artist.
 Also present is his brother Joe, who arrives in a state of alcoholic dissolution.
 The ultimate nightmare family-Christmas looms, where secrets and lies explode like fireworks.